RELEASE255/ML01_project/README.md

 7. **Control** via web interface or the buttons

 ## Assembly
-Follow the complet guide to [Assembly](01_docs/ML01v01-assembly-version01.md)
+Follow the complet guide to [Assembly](01_docs/ML01v01-assembly-version01.md).

 ## Configuration
-Follow the complet guide to edit [Settings](01_docs/ML01v01-settings-version01.md)
+Follow the complet guide to edit [Settings](01_docs/ML01v01-settings-version01.md).

 ## Control & consult logs
-Switch modes using the 2 physical buttons OR use the wireless web interface.
-See the following document [Usage](01_docs/ML01v01-usages-version01.md)
+Switch modes using the 2 physical buttons or use the wireless web interface (see the following document [Usage](01_docs/ML01v01-usages-version01.md)).

 ---